Springfield Veterinary Diagnostics

 Safe Diagnostic Lab Testing for Animals

 Our extensive laboratory services provide information that is critical to the sick or injured pet.
-We have access to both an in-house and centralized reference laboratory for extensive diagnostic testing, allowing animals to receive appropriate treatment in a timely manner.
+Pet Medical Center of Springfield has access to both an in-house and centralized reference laboratory for extensive diagnostic testing, allowing animals to receive appropriate treatment in a timely manner.

 Since pets can’t speak for themselves, diagnostic testing is very important for their health.
 Our imaging equipment was designed specifically for animals.
 All exams are completely safe for your pets.
 Results from these tests can tell us more about their current health, risk factors for various conditions, and whether or not they have an injury that can’t be seen with the human eye.